teamplayer3/postcard-bindgen/examples/no_std/README.md

 # Example no_std

-Shows how this crate can be used in a project to generate bindings.
+Shows how to use this crate in a project to generate bindings.

 ## Setup